jdunns/w251_hw6/answers.md

 ### Q3.2 - What does this pipeline do?
 > This pipeline gets the video feed from the monitor, adds some old-timey visual artifacts, and displays the resultant video to the display.

+### Build Python using OpenCV to capture Gstreamer Video
+See `pipeline.py`.
+Although this task confused me a little as the example code seems to already meet all the requirements.